 See how one mum’s family uses artificial intelligence (AI) in their day-to-day life, and see her advice on keeping children safe.

-Warning that many schools and parents are unprepared for the AI revolution as new Internet Matters research reveals a quarter of children are using artificial intelligence apps to do their schoolwork.
+Warning that many schools and parents are unprepared for the AI revolution as new Internet Matters research reveals 1/4 children are using AI apps to do schoolwork.

 To keep users safe, X, formerly Twitter, has developed a variety of parental control and privacy settings.
 Learn what they are and how they can be used by you or your child.

-Internet Matters’ annual Children’s Digital Wellbeing survey shows the increasing use of tech devices is coinciding with growing concerns about screen time eating into traditionally family-orientated time.
+Internet Matters’ annual Children’s Digital Wellbeing survey shows the use of tech devices is coinciding with growing concerns about screen time.

-The 2024 Children's Wellbeing in a Digital World Index report highlights increasing concerns from parents about the time their child spends on devices and the effects on family life, health and concentration.
+The 2024 Children’s Wellbeing in a Digital World Index report highlights increasing concerns from parents about the time their child spends on devices.

 Anonymous apps like Omegle remain popular among teens despite some safety concerns.
 We asked 15-year-old Freya and 16-year-old Harry about their experiences using anonymous apps.